 About This Course

 We’ll begin with a broader examination of data and society.
-Then, we’ll take a look at some of the tools used by data analysts and data scientists to produce knowledge in various settings.
-We’ll focus mainly on analysis of text in our coding work; this is the best place to begin to understand the choices we make as researchers and analysts in applied settings.
+How do data practices in contemporary institutions shape communities and society?
+Then we’ll take a look at some of the tools used by data analysts and data scientists to produce knowledge in various settings, including survey data, demographic data, and other forms of open data relevant to public policy, and social media.